shinkuan/Akagi/README.md

 Then below is our tehai, it is composed using unicode characters.

 Bottom left is the settings.
-(WIP, currently you should change settings via settings.json)

 Bottom right is the bot's action.